 This course examines the nature and development of religion.
-Students will study the origins, history, sacred practices, and philosophical thought of the great religions of the world.
-The contributions of the literary, historical, and theological study of these religions to modern culture will be examined.
-3 credits
+Students will study the origins, history, and sacred practices of the five major religions of the world, and examine the literary, historical, and cultural contributions of these religions.

 REL 200 - Understanding the Bible